-Are you looking for the Athens Best Budget Hotels in the center?
-Are you planning your trip to Athens and you are looking for cheap hotels near the Acropolis and the other monuments?
+Are you looking for the best cheap hotels in Athens near the sites?
+Are you planning your trip to Athens and you are looking for budget hotels near the Acropolis and the other monuments?

-I have collected a shortlist of the Athens best budget hotels, near metro stations and close to the Acropolis and other important Athens landmarks.
-The hotels include the popular Attalos Hotel with Acropolis views from its terrace to hidden gems like Noma hotel, both close to Monastiraki station.
+Find in this post some of the best cheap hotels in Athens, near metro stations and close to the Acropolis and other important Athens landmarks.
+The hotels include the popular Attalos Hotel with Acropolis views from its terrace to hidden gems like Noma Hotel, both close to Monastiraki Metro station.

-Up next I am going to tell you about my 5 favorite Athens Best Budget Hotels!
+Up next I am going to tell you about my 7 favorite cheap hotels in Athens city center!

 1. Attalos Hotel in Monastiraki

-Centrally located with Monastiraki train station being just 3 blocks afar, Attalos Hotel is a fantastic Athens Budget hotel.
-It has clean, tastefully decorated rooms, a wide variety of breakfast, and stunning Athens views.
+Centrally located with Monastiraki train station being just 3 blocks away, Attalos Hotel is great value-for-money accommodation in Athens.
+It has clean, tastefully decorated rooms, a wide variety of breakfasts, and stunning Athens views.